Details

 As a community that has always encouraged female travelers to explore more and has always strived to provide a safe platform for them, we can proudly say that our trips and treks are not only safe but are also curated by keeping in mind the ratio of female travelers that travel with us on an average, which makes the entire experience smooth and more enjoyable.

-We have a 2:3 female to male-ratio when it comes to travelers and often the ratio can also be 3:2.
+We have a 2:3 female to male ratio when it comes to travelers and often the ratio can also be 3:2.

-We’ve female trip captains who have been leading groups for years skilfully and are always there to look out for other female travelers.
+We’ve female trip captains who have been leading groups for years skillfully and are always there to look out for other female travelers.
+A female traveler, solo or otherwise has nothing to worry about.

 You can book the trip from the website by clicking on the “Book Now” button.
 After that, you just have to fill in the necessary details like the batch dates, occupancy, and more.
 You can apply coupons or redeem your gift card to get discounts during the process.

 You can either pay just the booking amount or the entire price depending on your convenience.
 We also have Pay-Later and EMI options.
+Our payment gateway options include UPI, Net Banking, Debit Cards, EMI, Mobile Wallets, and more.
+Recommended Read: How To Travel With a Low Budget?

 Our Meghalaya backpacking trip is a fixed departure tour which means that we follow a certain schedule and itinerary throughout the duration of the journey.
 Although we can make a few changes, granted that you inform your handler prior and be transparent about your requirements.
 If it seems feasible, then a few customizations can be made.
+We also plan customized trips so if you have special requests for a trip, you can opt for getting your own itinerary tailored by your handler.

 You don’t have to because we’ve done it for you.
 Our Meghalaya backpacking trip is all-inclusive, lasts 6 days, and covers multiple destinations along with offering travelers an opportunity to indulge in adventure activities.
 The additional perk is that you’d find people who you’ll build connections with, share stories with, and experience the true joy of traveling.